-How difficult is German to learn?
+Is German hard to learn?
 This mega-post about German is the first in an occasional, in-depth series – “Language Lowdown” – in which I’ll be giving it to you “both barrels” on different languages.
 What’s hard?
 What’s easy?

 It’ll be very much the rough with the smooth.

-But don’t worry, every language does have its share of smooooooth.
+But don’t worry, German, like every language does have its share of smooooooth.

 It can be hard to get disinterested advice on the challenges that a new language poses.